Paneer Majestic (Spicy Hyderabadi Appetiser)

 ingredients required to make yogurt based sauce place on table.

-Dip each paneer strip in a batter and fry both sides until crisp and light golden colour.
+Dip each paneer strip in a batter and fry both sides until crisp and a light golden colour.

 Reduce the heat slightly, add chilli powder followed by turmeric, coriander powder, pepper powder, salt and stir well.
-Cook for a minute until raw aroma vanishes.
+Cook for a minute until the raw aroma vanishes.

 In a small bowl, combine yogurt and cornflour and mix well until it is a smooth and lump-free slurry.